syndit/com.synditcorp.ruleengine/README.md

+Here is an example of a Thread rule:

+	"threadRules" :
+		[
+			{
+				"ruleType" : "thread",
+				"ruleNumber" : "24",
+				"ruleTags" : ["TREE"],
+				"description" : "Evaluate all these rules",
+				"compositeRules" : [52, 74, 18, 93],
+				"active" : "true",
+				"effectiveDate" : null,
+				"expirationDate" : null,
+				"passKey" : [],
+				"passScore" : null,
+				"failScore" : null,
+				"passFlag" : [],
+				"passReason" : [],
+				"passAction" : [],
+			},

-Note that _all_ rules evaluates all of the rules in the compositeRules field list, therefore an _all_ rule may set both true and false pass and fail field values depending upon the results of each of the rules it calls.
-So, care should be taken using the _all_ rule field pass and fail values.
-Note also the optional ruleTags field.
+Note that _thread_ rules evaluate all of the rules in the compositeRules field list in blocks, which are set using the RuleEvaluator.setThreadBlockSize() method.
+So, if the block size is set to 1, each of the 4 rules listed in the example would process in a separate thread.

 # Calling an API or Java class